It’s about that time – I hope you’ve had a good year. Here’s mine in brief:

 In 2017 I met and formed relationships with many fascinating and admirable people, online and off, thanks to this blog.
 It’s been by far the biggest unexpected benefit of this whole thing.

-To close off I have one recommendation and two asks:
+To close off I have one recommendation and one ask:

 If you’re off work and/or have free time over the holidays, I’d recommend that you start learning about cryptocurrency, if you haven’t already.
 As you probably have heard, crypto really started taking off in 2017 and 2018 could be even bigger.
 There’s a lot of opportunity here, and just as much risk to balance it out.
 What’s certain though is that this isn’t going away anytime soon.

 A great place to start is the Hash Power podcast series.
-I’ve also learned a ton simply from following people in this space on Twitter.
 Don’t listen to the mainstream media about this and instead learn from people who are directly active or working in the space, and have been for a long time.
 This list of bitcoin resources is also great.

 But now slow down a bit, if even just for a short while.
 Reflect back on what you set out to do at the beginning of the year.
 My guess is that you accomplished no small part of it.
 A year is a long time – hundreds of days and thousands of waking hours.
 You spent many of those hours well, and now’s the time to appreciate it.